petermax2/hledger-import/README.md

 The following banks and formats are supported:

-- Erste Bank (JSON)
+- Erste Bank JSON exports
 - Revolut CSV exports
+- card complete XML exports

-This tool is work in progress.
+**This tool is work in progress!**

 ## Compile and Run